Winter Running: Run, Walk, Run - Warmups and Fuel That Work

 Why don't I feel thirsty in the cold?

-Cold exposure can reduce thirst sensations significantly, often leading to under-drinking.
-Considering broader fueling strategies for long runs is also key.
+Cold exposure can reduce thirst sensations, which makes it easy to under-drink.
+Considering broader fueling strategies for long runs is also helpful.
 Start well-hydrated and take small sips every 10–20 minutes on runs longer than 30 minutes.

 How do I stop my water from freezing?

-Use a soft flask kept inside your jacket to utilize body heat, or warm your water slightly before heading out.
-Maintaining this routine is part of making Run/Walk/Run a lasting habit.
+Use a soft flask kept inside your jacket to use your body heat, or warm your water slightly before you head out.
+Keeping the routine simple is part of making Run/Walk/Run a lasting habit.

 Fueling Strategy by Duration